-Oti Your LANCOM R&S [®] Unified Firewall only support keys in Secure Shell (SSH) Public Key File Format. ou modify these settings, click Save to save your changes or Reset to discard them. nerwise, click Close to close the editor panel. e SSH public key appears as a list entry (Fingerprint).
-You can edit or delete single Oti nerwise, click Close to close the editor panel.
-Th SSH nublic key annears as a list entry (Fingerprint).
-You can edit or delete single en tries in the list by clicking the corresponding button next to an entry.
-For more ormation, see Icons and buttons on page 21.
+Input field Description Your LANCOM R&S [®] Unified Firewall only support keys in Secure Shell (SSH) Public Key File Format.
+If you modify these settings, click Save to save your changes or Reset to discard them.
+Otherwise, click Close to close the editor panel.
+The SSH public key appears as a list entry (Fingerprint).
+You can edit or delete single entries in the list by clicking the corresponding button next to an entry.
+For more information, see Icons and buttons on page 22.
 You can use these authentication methods (Password Authentication, SSH Public Keys) alone or in combination.
-Access Restrictions Thi s table displays user-defined IP addresses or IP networks that can be allowed access the LANCOM R8S [®] Unified Firewall (whitelist mode).
-Sel ect the check box next to an entry to allow access. l l add an IP address or network to the list, enter a Title and Source and click Add . enew entry is added to the list and is activated automatically.
-Th e following entries are predefined and cannot be removed: Local Networks represents the internal access and is activated by default. $\textbf{Internet}$ provides SSH access to the LANCOM $\text{R\&S}^{\textcircled{\$}}\text{Unified Firewall}$ from the Internet.
-In certain circumstances, this may grant attackers access to your LANCOM R&S [®] Unified Firewall.
-Therefore, we do not recommend using this option as a permanent solution.
-VPN Tunnels e following default entries include network sections for the customer support.
-These tries are deactivated by default.
+Access Restrictions This table displays user-defined IP addresses or IP networks that can be allowed access to the LANCOM R8S [®] Unified Firewall (whitelist mode).
+Select the check box next to an entry to allow access.
+To add an IP address or network to the list, enter a Title and Source and click Add .
+The new entry is added to the list and is activated automatically.
+The following entries are predefined and cannot be removed: Local Networks represents the internal access and is activated by default.
+Internet provides SSH access to the LANCOM R&S®Unified Firewall from the Internet.
+In certain circumstances, this may grant attackers access to your LANCOM R&S®Unified Firewall.
+Therefore, we do not recommend using this option as a permanent solution. > VPN Tunnels The following default entries include network sections for the customer support.
+These entries are deactivated by default.
 Rohde & Schwarz Internet Gateway Rohde & Schwarz Cybersecurity Customer Support